SwiftCoderJoe/Aer/config/readme.md

 This documentation will walk you through how to configure each category.

+## points

+Each of these values correspond to things relating to the points system.

+### infoChannel

+This value will signify the channel you want points info to be sent in.
+This info includes level up notifications and level up role add (see: levelUpRoles) notifications.

+It is configured like this:

+    "infoChannel" : "717379525708873788"

+Leave this value blank if you would like to send notifications in the channel that they happen in.

 ### levelUpRoles

 LevelUpRoles allows the bot to add roles when users reach a certain level.